williamlidberg/SLU-Markfuktighetskarta/README.md

 ![alt text](HappyFunMap.png)

-The script Tune2ClassedProbability.Rmd was used to train the model using XGBoost in R.
+The topographical indices used was extracted using code in the script folder and the script Tune2ClassedProbability.Rmd was used to train the model using XGBoost in R.